gorkhadev/gorkha.dev/syllabus/ruby/section-two/iterators.md

 In computer programming, an iterator is an entity which enables programmer to traverse through the element of container, particularly a list (or array).

-In Ruby, iterator is a method that loop through the collection and allow to execute a code block.
+In Ruby, an iterator is a method that can loop through the collection and allow to execute a code block.

 Ruby provides many different type of iterators.